 Telescope Lending Library

-You must be a member of the club and must attend at least two club functions before borrowing a telescope.
-Scopes are not rented out — loans are free — but your membership must be active (i.e. dues paid) in order to borrow the telescope.
+Lastly, you must be an active member of the club in good standing before borrowing a telescope from the library.
+Scopes are not rented out — loans are free with membership — but your membership must be current (i.e. dues paid) in order to borrow the telescope.

 Unihedron Sky Quality Meter